 The programs are from 30 minutes to an hour in length, including questions and answers.
-If you represent a group or association that would be interested in one of these presentations, given free of charge, please contact me at firstname.lastname@example.org.
+If you represent a group or association that would be interested in one of these presentations, please contact me at firstname.lastname@example.org.

 The Chesapeake Bay Bridge(s) : The Inside Story

 -Why is the Bay Bridge curved at one end?
 There’s a reason.

 -Why did they only build two lanes on the first bridge?
 There’s a reason.

 -Why do the two bridges look so different?
 There’s a reason.

 -And who the heck is William Preston Lane, Jr., anyway?
 There’s an answer.

 Former engineer John Reisinger will tell the whole twisted story of the poltics, the history, the economics, and, oh yes, the practical reasons for how the bridges came to be, and how they wound up the way they are today.
 You’ll also hear: